ballerina-platform/ballerina-dev-website/learn/guides/generating-code-documentation.md

         [tests/]
         [resources/]

-  [resources/]         # Resources included in every module in the package
+  [resources/]         # Resources included in every module in the package.

-  target/              # Compiled executables and other artifacts end up here
+  target/              # Compiled executables and other artifacts end up here.
 ```

 The `bal doc` command will read the `Package.md` and `Module.md` files and prepend them to the generated HTML file.